 A recurring theme from those sessions was that existing shelters often resemble prisons in both their structural layout and the way that many are managed.

-Bauman Lyons Architects, Good Organisation, York Design Week and LIFE, as part of the Lived Experience working group at York MCN.
+This experiment was a collaboration between Bauman Lyons Architects, Good Organisation, York Design Week and LIFE, as part of the Lived Experience working group at York MCN.

 Download the findings from the four workshops, that were run during York Design Week 2020, within the experiment that created the typology for the final ‘blueprint’ aimed to support future service development.